 It would also depend upon whether your car is parked outdoors, in a concrete garage, or in a metal garage.
 Obviously a metal garage is best, but concrete is slightly conductive and will provide a little bit of protection compared to outdoors.
-A major problem with any ordinary garage, however, is that any electrical wiring inside of the garage will simply act as an EMP antenna and will re-radiate the EMP inside of the structure.
+A major problem with any ordinary garage (even an underground parking garage), however, is that any electrical wiring inside of the garage will simply act as an EMP antenna and will re-radiate the EMP inside of the structure.

-The U.S. EMP Commission tested a number of cars and trucks.
+The U.S. EMP Commission tested a number of cars and trucks at the L-3 facility in Colorado.
 Although this was the most comprehensive set of tests on vehicles that has been done, those tests were very poorly done because the Commission was financially responsible for the vehicles, but did not have the funding to pay for any of the vehicles they tested.
 The vehicles were borrowed from other government agencies (most vehicles came from the Department of Defense); and the vehicles had to be returned to those lending agencies in good condition.

 Those vehicles were tested up to the level that some sort of upset occurred, then further testing was stopped on that vehicle.
 In most cases, after the initial upset occurred, the vehicle could be restarted.
 In most of the remaining cases where the vehicle could not be immediately restarted, a latch-up had occurred in the electronics, and the battery could be momentarily disconnected to "re-boot" the electronics, and the vehicle could then be restarted.
 This temporary electronic latch-up failure mode caused by EMP is something that almost never occurs in automobiles during a typical lifetime of operation.